mmccoyd/hillside/README.md

 ![Keyboard with nice!nano and switches](doc/image/nice_pair_stacked.png "Keyboard with nice!nano and switches")

 So rather like a choc Kyria, minus two keys.
-With 42 to 48 keys it isn't minimalist, but is compact on finger travel while still allowing roomy keymaps.
+With 42 to 48 keys it isn't minimalist, but it is compact on finger travel while still allowing roomy keymaps.

 Features:
 - 3x6+4+2 choc-spaced keys, aggressive stagger, four key thumb arc, break-off pinky column